Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-02-21-hiring-internally-first-and-support-future-leaders.md

 #### 💡 Summary

 In conclusion, promoting internal candidates is a great way to encourage future leaders.
 By investing in the development of employees, you can build a motivated workforce.
 Establishing clear criteria and guidelines for selecting candidates is essential.
 By offering opportunities for professional advancement, you'll create an open, productive work environment.
 As noted, it requires care to support diversity, equity, and inclusion efforts.
 For engineering leadership positions, it's critical to assess both technical and interpersonal capabilities.
 Offering a clear progression framework can ensure a smooth transition into new roles.
 Promoting from within can help create a strong and cohesive team.
-That in turn will increase employee motivation and retention, leading to organisational success.
+That, in turn, will increase employee motivation and retention, leading to organisational success.

 ---